Translate API using Mayura and Sarvam-Translate Models

 7. Additional Resources

-For more details, refer to our official documentation and we are always there to support and help you on our Discord Server:
+For more details, refer to the our official documentation and we are always there to support and help you on our Discord Server:

 - Documentation: docs.sarvam.ai